aditen/hw-cs-sb-classifier/README.md

 - Minor code adaptions
     - In data collection methodology comparison:
-        - Add table with classes and number of samples
         - Add second table with splits and number of samples for appendix
     - Larger font in plots